-Estimation of the upper and lower boundaries of the 90% credible region using the non-linear regression method (i.e., CNDClo and CNDCup) (Table 7) appears to be reasonable based on graphical evaluation (Figure 6).
-However, these fitted CNDClo and CNDCup curves do not themselves represent a draw directly from the posterior distribution and do not necessarily represent the most extreme possible curves (e.g., it is plausible to have an individual draw that goes from the lower left to upper right corner of the interval, or vice versa) (Figure 6b).
+Estimation of the upper and lower boundaries of the 90% credible region using the parameterized estimate approach (i.e., CNDClo and CNDCup) (Table 5) appears to be reasonable based on graphical evaluation (Figure 5).
+However, these fitted CNDClo and CNDCup curves do not themselves represent a draw directly from the posterior distribution and do not necessarily represent the most extreme possible curves.
 While credible regions with boundaries that are non-monotonic (e.g., Argentina × Innovator) have portions of the curve fit approximation that are poorer performing, the credible regions with monotonic boundaries (e.g., Minnesota × Dakota Russet) seem to be satisfactory across the entire range of the curve.